 Famous artist Louis Cliffton is having an art show in the town because that's where his mother was from.
 In fact, she had worked at Fran's café years ago when her grandparents had owned it.
 The first night of the show the splendid painting of his mother was stolen.
 Fran was so taken with the painting (it brought back feelings of missing her mother) that she's determined to find out who stole it.

-This is the fifth in the Cape Bay Cafe Mystery Series (I've read the first four) by this author.
+This is the fifth in the Cape Bay Cafe Mystery Series (I've read the first four) by this author ... it works as a stand alone (you don't have to read the others to know what's going on).
 It is written in first person perspective in Fran's voice.
 The "whodunnit" and ending came together really quickly and I was okay with this one.
 It was a quick light read and is a "cozy mystery" so there is no swearing, violence or adult activity.
 I find the writing of Fran and Matty's relationship unbelievable.
 They are both in their mid thirties yet at one point she "soaked up enough of his love" that she felt she could get through the new few minutes without burying her face in his chest again.
 I kid you not!

 There are recipes at the end.